 Based on your results, you should try to make sure you are comfortably warm when studying and learning.
 Read the following recommendations and select the ones you think would work best for you.

-- Always have a jacket, fleece or sweater with you, so that you can add a layer of warmth if you start to feel cold. - Don't be afraid to ask for the heating to be turned up in the classroom.

-Try sitting near a window in the sunshine or near another source of heat.

-Make sure you have a heater in your study environment if it gets too cold for you.
+During Instruction or ActivitiesAlways have a jacket, fleece or sweater with you, so that you can add a layer of warmth if you start to feel cold.
+Don't be afraid to ask for the heating to be turned up in the classroom.
+Working on Assignments or Independent Tasks Try sitting near a window in the sunshine or near another source of heat.
+Preparing for Tests or Presentations Make sure you have a heater in your study environment if it gets too cold for you.